GEMCityGirl/ReadabilityStudio/docs/ReadabilityStudioAPI/enums/GraphType.md

 SentenceHeatmap   |   Heatmap showing the density of sentence lengths.
 SyllableHistogram    |   Histogram showing the distribution of words by syllable size.
 WordBarChart   |   Bar chart showing the totals of various word categories (standard projects only).
-ThreePlusSyllableWordCloud   |   Word cloud of 3+ syllable words (standard projects only).
+WordCloud   |   Word cloud of key words.
 :::